Philwi/Shirty/Roadmap.md

 ## Version 3

-There is the possiblity to not only create products from images created by words, but from AI based image generation.
+Shop prefixes should be also generated not only by 2 word prefixes There is the possiblity to not only create products from images created by words, but from AI based image generation.

 ## Version 4

+Introduce Shop suffixes
 Add multiple font generation.

 ## Version 5